lilRedBb/IPaint450/README.md

 - in Persistence package
 - MakeGroupFrame: calculates group's members' coordinates and return in PairPoint(startPoint,endPoint).
 - in GUI package
-- RefreshCanvas: encapsulate the repaint action for all commands.
+- in CommandHistory: undoStack is a collections of all IUndoable objects, and reDrawUndoStack() will composite all shapes.